 Ion Exchange vs Water Conditioner

-There are two most popular types of water softener available today: ion or cation exchange water softeners and salt-free water conditioners.
+There are two popular types of water softeners available today: ion exchange water softeners and salt-free water conditioners.

 Ion exchange water softeners

 Ion exchange systems use salt to soften water.
-Sodium ions are released into hard water, in exchange for the magnesium and calcium minerals that cause hardness.
-This results in soft water that is completely free of hardness minerals.
+Sodium ions are released into the water, taking the place of the magnesium and calcium minerals that cause hardness.

-Salt-based softeners need to regenerate when the resin bed is saturated with hardness ions.
-Regeneration usually takes place at around 2 am, when most people don’t need to use their water.
+Salt-based softeners regenerate when the resin bed is saturated with hardness ions.

-Water conditioners are a salt-free alternative that use a scale-prevention process, such as template-assisted crystallization (TAC for short).
-This coats calcium and magnesium minerals with a hard, crystallized overlay that prevents the minerals from being able to stick to surfaces.
+Water conditioners use a salt-free scale-prevention process, such as template-assisted crystallization.
+This coats calcium and magnesium minerals with a hard, crystallized overlay that prevents them from being able to stick to surfaces.
 Check out this study if you want to nerd out on the science of it 🤓

 Water conditioners don’t actually remove water hardness.
 Instead, they prevent limescale – the biggest problem associated with hard water.